Sam Obst: Wakefield Trinity Wildcats

-The Australian had an excellent season with the Wildcats, especially during the latter half of 2006 under John Kear.
-He later re-signed with Wakefield Trinity Wildcats for another 2 years to keep him as a player there till 2009.
-He has recently taken up horse riding.
-He has recently been handed a new 2-year deal by head coach John Kear, and has accepted, keeping him at the club until 2011.
-In 2008 and 09 Sam received the club's man of steel (best player for club) He wears no.14 on his back.
+The Australian had an excellent season with the Wakefield club, especially during the latter half of 2006 under John Kear.
+He later re-signed with Wakefield Trinity Wildcats for another two years to keep him as a player there till 2009.
+He later signed a new two-year deal by head coach John Kear, and has accepted, keeping him at the club until 2011.
+In 2008 and 2009, Obst received the club's man of steel (best player for club).

 Hull F.C.

-In 2011 Sam Obst signed a 2-year deal with Super League club Hull F.C.
+In 2011, Obst signed a two-year deal with Super League club Hull F.C.
 The deal is completed for an undisclosed fee as part of the rescue plan for Wakefield Trinity Wildcats.

 Keighley Cougars

 On 1 December 2011 it was announced that Obst had signed a 12-month deal with Co-operative Championship club Keighley Cougars.
-Sam has followed in his father's (Tony Obst played for Keighley in the 1970s) footsteps and re-joined two of his former teammates in Michael Korkidas and cougars player-coach Jason Demetriou.
+Obst followed in his father's (Tony Obst played for Keighley in the 1970s) footsteps and re-joined two of his former teammates in Michael Korkidas and cougars player-coach Jason Demetriou.

 Northern Pride

 In 2013 Obst played for the Cairns based Intrust Super Cup team, the Northern Pride.
+In 2014, Obst was part of Northern Pride's Queensland Cup winning side.
+Obst played in the inaugural NRL State Championship final for the Northern Pride as they defeated Penrith 32–28.
+He played with the club up until the end of the 2015 season.
+In 2017 he returned to the Pride as assistant coach, a role he still holds (2024).